cookgb/KerrModes/README.md

 Installing the paclets provides easier access to the documentation, but it is not necessary to install the paclets to use their functionality.
 The paclets can be loaded (using *Mathematica*'s Needs function) directly from your git repository.
 CreatePaclets.nb also illustrates how you may use the *Mathematica* function PacletDirectoryLoad to let *Mathematica* know where the uncompiled paclets are located.

+**If you do not wish to compile the paclets yourself, each *Github Release* contains copies of each precompiled paclet which you may install into *Mathematica*.**

 ---
 # Using the KerrModes suite of packages